2001–02 UEFA Champions League second group stage

 In the second group stage of the 2001–02 UEFA Champions League, eight winners and eight runners-up from the first group stage were drawn into four groups of four teams, each containing two group winners and two runners-up.
 Teams from the same country or from the same first round group could not be drawn together.
 The top two teams in each group advanced to the quarter-finals.

-Seeding
+Teams

 Seeding was determined by the UEFA coefficients and participants' first group stage positions.
 Four best-ranked group winners were seeded in Pot 1, the remaining four in Pot 2.
 Group runners-up were seeded to Pots 3 and 4 accordingly.